specklesystems/speckle-docs/dev/js.md

 # Introduction

-## The Speckle Viewer: Getting started

-You cann download the package [here](https://github.com/specklesystems/speckle-server/tree/main/packages/viewer)!

 Note, these are WIP instructions.
 More details coming soon!

+## The Speckle Viewer: Getting started

+You can download the package [here](https://github.com/specklesystems/speckle-server/tree/main/packages/viewer)!

 For development purposes, to start a webpack live reload server run: